christianalfoni/EmptyBox/posts/2015_04_19_The-ultimate-webpack-setup.md

 ### Nodejitsu
 With Nodejitsu you have a CLI tool for deploying the application.
 The CLI tool actually bundles up the application and moves it to the Nodejitsu servers as a *snapshot*.
 This is great, because we can use a build service to run tests, prepare the application for production and run the CLI tool whenever we push to the application repo.
 [Codeship](https://codeship.com) is one of these services and it works very well.
 You hook your repo to Codeship in one end and your Nodejitsu account on the other end.
 In between you run your tests, run the deploy command above and Codeship automatically updates the application on Nodejitsu if everything worked out okay.

-All you really have to do is inserting this command into the *Setup Commands*:
+All youx really have to do is inserting this command into the *Setup Commands*:

 `NODE_ENV=production webpack -p --config webpack.production.config.js`